 An historical survey of the repertoire, composers and keyboard instruments of the past five centuries.
 Piano background required.

-MUEN 435 2-4 CREDITS
+MUHL 435 2-4 CREDITS

 Selected topics in solo instrumental, chamber, symphonic and vocal literature including performance practice, musical periods and composers.
 Intensity/involvement level suited to a junior or senior.
-Prerequisites will vary depending on the topic ensembles.
-Topics will include rehearsal techniques, score preparation, musical style periods (medieval, renaissance, baroque, classical, romantic, 20th century, 21st century), interpretation, program planning and administration.
+Prerequisites will vary depending on the topic.